patriciaapenat/patriciaapenat/README.md

   <h3 align="left">About Me:</h3>

   - 🎓 I hold a Bachelor's degree in Sociology and a Master's degree in Business Intelligence and Data Management.
 I have completed a bootcamp in Data Science.
-I am currently in the AWS/re-Start program.
+I am currently in the AWS/re-Start program while studying an Upskilling in Big Data.
 I'm also certified by Google as a junior IT support technician!
   - 🔭 I'm always learning new things online and continuously expanding my skills in data science and related technologies.
   - 💪 I'm totally confident in my skills to learn fast on my own and handle any challenge that comes my way!
   - 👯 I have experience in social entrepreneurship as an startup co-founder.
 I've even taken the lead in conducting statistical analysis for our preclinical trials.
 Check out my startup, [Clarity Stethoscope](https://www.stethoscope-clarity.com/)!